amarpan/meet-your-classmates/README.md

 ## ⏭️ Next Steps
 ### Upcoming Features
 - [:trident:] Add gifs to animated sliding buttons
-- [ ] Add comment functionality on posts to encourage discussion
+- [:x:] Add comment functionality on posts to encourage discussion
-- [ ] Add edit and update functionality for a user's profile
+- [:x:] Add edit and update functionality for a user's profile